 Modern culture has successfully externalized and commercialized almost every aspect of life, but at what cost?

-What is the true cost of not needing other people?
+What is the cost of avoiding people?

 There are many, but one to which we ought to give more credence — we’ve lost our people skills.